 BIG exciting news!
-In June 2019 the Soundspace studio will release THREE discs (ROCK, PAPER, SCISSORS!) created at the studio during sessions with students.
+In July 2019 the Soundspace studio unveiled THREE discs (ROCK, PAPER, SCISSORS!) created at the studio during sessions with students.
 Thirty-six tracks ranging from all out rockers to audio experiments and improvised songs to carefully crafted teen expressions of being alive and making music!
-Super proud of all of this work, and excited to share soon.
+Super proud of all of this work, and excited to share.
 All proceeds from these releases will go to the Sunshine Coast Arts Council to further support them in their efforts to highlight more youth oriented programs, music and art!
-Stay tuned for press and links to digital and hard copies!

 What makes the Sound unique is the opportunity to record music, sounds, and sessions along the way while learning how to become a musician.
 I guide individuals of any skill level based on their interests and encourage them to be themselves.
 I pride myself on striving to help people be authentic and original all the while learning how to make music.
 Many of my long time clients have moved from strictly taking lessons, to being collaborators.
 I am happy to share some of these songs, sounds and moments with you here.
 To me it's not about perfection, sounding like other bands or musicians; but capturing the moment and having fun.
 There is a mountain of music on my computer that was recorded here at the Sound, and this page aims to provide a glimpse.